stashapp/CommunityScripts/plugins/renamerOnUpdate/README.md

 - By pressing the button in the Task menu.
     - It will go through each of your scenes.
-    - `:warning:` It's recommend to understand correctly how this plugin work, and use **DryRun** first.
+    - `:warning:` It's recommended to understand correctly how this plugin works, and use **DryRun** first.

 # Configuration